yuxshao/learn-gamedev/Introduction to Game Development.md

 The pass that draws all the objects is more complicated than the first pass that steps through objects, because drawing needs to be done in a specific order.
 Something in the background, for instance, should be drawn before something in the foreground, since drawing something necessarily covers up what was drawn there already.
 To define drawing order, objects in GM have a depth; objects with lower depth are drawn later, and thus above objects with higher depth (i.e., deeper objects are drawn first and covered up by objects that aren't as deep).

 In GM Studio for Windows, there's a whole family of draw events, like Start Draw and Draw GUI, meant to help organize the common types of drawing actions in games.
-Everything's doable with the vanilla Draw event, though--the only one available on Mac.
+Everything's doable with the vanilla Draw event, though&mdash;the only one available on Mac.

 If there's no Draw event specified for an object, GM by default just draws the object's sprite, with transformation (scaling, rotation) and coloring (alpha) applied.
 We can override this by specifying our own Draw event, which is useful if we want an object to draw things like text or shapes.
 GM provides an tab for drawing actions, as well as a slew of drawing functions starting with `draw_` and setting functions starting with `draw_set_`.